Monster Island (play-by-mail game): Gameplay

 Players control monsters of various races which begin the game by washing ashore on Monster Island "naked, hungry and clutching a driftwood club as a weapon".
 The game's main goals are to survive and to learn.
 Thus, players strike out inland, meeting other monsters, foraging for food and making tools and weapons to use, buy, and trade—rudimentary at first, but increasingly more sophisticated.
 As players gain experience and climb the hierarchy of needs, social activities, religion, and eventually even magic comes into play, allowing players to explore areas of the island hundreds of miles from where they start on an island continent larger than Australia which has more than 250,000 locations.
 As gameplay progresses, choices increase.
-Steven DuBois noted in 1997 that the initial turn sheet order format was simple for novices, but by the end of the first year of play, the list of possible commands was significant, allowing complex interactions with other players (monsters) and the environment.
+Reviewer Steven DuBois noted in 1997 that the initial turn sheet order format was simple for novices, but by the end of the first year of play, the list of possible commands was significant, allowing complex interactions with other players (monsters) and the environment.
 Options were diverse, ranging from following a religion, exploring caves, creating "Zombie Juice", or joining a group.

 Magic can play a significant role in the game.
 In 1992, it took two main forms: voodoo and spells.
 Acquiring voodoo skills was easier: it only required finding a "Far Inn" and spending some of the local money—"Oculars".
-Spells could only be acquired by following a god and additional steps which required time, effort, and luck, but, according to Debra Leon Guerrero was "well worth it".
+Spells could only be acquired by following a god and additional steps which required time, effort, and luck, but, according to reviewer Debra Leon Guerrero, was "well worth it".